laertispappas/bowling/README.md

 Navigate to root directory (`bowling`) and run:

-* `docker-compose up --build` This will run a postgresql db and the app as docker containers
+* `docker-compose up --build` This will run a postgresql db and the api as docker containers

 ## Api